 Once you are ready to plant the seeds, follow the directions on the package regarding planting depth.
 Generally, the larger the seed, the deeper it’s planted.
-Many of our seeds at the greenhouse simply get scattered on top of the planting mix and then lightly covered with soil.
+Many of our seeds at the greenhouse simply get scattered on top of the planting mix and then lightly covered.

 When you have finished planting your seeds, it is time to water.
 The key is to water gently, using a mister or a saucer method for watering.
 Until the seeds start to germinate, or sprout, the soil should be kept evenly moist and in the proper temperature, which can be found on the seed packet.
 Some seeds like to be nice and warm, between 70 and 85 degrees, while others like it cooler, 50 to 65 degrees.

 Many people place their planted seeds into a plastic bag until the seeds start to germinate.
 This helps add humidity, keep soil moist and regulate temperature.
 If you do this, just be sure to water the seeds as needed and to remove the bag once they sprout.

 Once you begin to see seeds sprout, put the new seedlings in a sunny, unobstructed south-facing window.
 Or set them a few inches below a plant light equipped with one warm and one cool fluorescent light.
 Use an inexpensive light timer to automatically keep the lights on 14 to 16 hours a day.